duckduckgo/zeroclickinfo-goodies/README.md

 ```

 ## Location API
-Sometimes, all a plugin needs is the user's location.
+Sometimes, a plugin needs the user's location.
 This is where the Location API comes in.
 An example is the [Is it snowing?](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Snow.pm) plugin:

 ```perl
 # Phoenixville, Pennsylvania, United States